Distance: 18 miles out and back

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Begin at the intersection of Hwy 70 and Lunt Rd.
-Ride down (and I do mean down—it’s a 40-mph descent) Lunt for a mile to a stop sign and a T. Go right onto Nelson Bar Rd. (it’s signed) and follow it until it dead-ends at Concow Rd.
+Ride down (and I do mean down—it’s a 40-mph descent) Lunt for a mile to a stop sign and a T. Go right onto Nelson Bar Rd. (signed) and follow it until it dead-ends at Concow Rd.
 Take Concow Rd. to the L and ride Concow to the end of the pavement.
 Nelson Bar is fairly coarse chipseal, but Concow is glass—perhaps the best riding surface I’ve ever seen.
 Turn around and ride back.
 On the way back, watch for the R turn onto Nelson Bar Rd.—there’s a sign, but it’s easy to miss.

 The Concow area suffered a ferocious forest fire a few years ago, and you’ll see signs of the damage on either side of you at times, though the fire never burned all the way to the road until the last mile.
 Then it’s quite a dramatic sight, and in the spring the inevitable wildflowers that thrive after a fire are lovely.